-MUSC 274 (3): Why Music Matters - Same as CHRI 274.
+MUSC 274 (3): Why Music Matters

-MUSC 301 (3): Music Performance,
+MUSC 301 (3): Music Performance, Composition and Worship Music Leadership

-Composition and Worship Music Leadership - Students will be introduced to three connected disciplines in music - Performance, Composition and Worship Leadership.
+- Students will be introduced to three connected disciplines in music - Performance, Composition and Worship Leadership.
 As a 5-week intensive, students will study the skills of performance in Guitar, Piano or Vocal music while learning the concepts and techniques of song-writing and the effective skills of Worship Leadership.
 Prerequisite: MUSC 101 or permission from instructor.